katewhee/networking-course/_labs/http-server.md

 ## Requirements

-- No modifications to `http_server.h` are allowed.
+- You must use Python 3.9.

+- You **can not use any third party Python libraries** for this lab.
+If you have to `pip install` or clone any repos, in order to import a library, stop.
+The only exception is the formatter, [Black](https://github.com/psf/black){:target="_blank"}, which you have to `pip install`.
+However, you do not use it in your code.

+- For all socket related tasks, you must only use the [low-level `socket` interface](https://docs.python.org/3/library/socket.html){:target="_blank"} that Python provides.
+No high-level server socket interfaces are allowed.

-- The name of your program must be named `http_server`.
+- The name of your program must be named `http_server.py`.

-- `http_server` accepts no arguments and five options:
+- `http_server.py` accepts no arguments and five options:

 ```
 Usage: http_server [--help] [-v] [-d] [-p PORT] [-f FOLDER]